-The entry procedures for the 2020 championships will be as follows:
+The entry procedures for the 2022 championships will be as follows:

 - All schools will be required to submit complete team contact information to USA Swimming by Sept.
-11, 2019. - 2.
+10, 2021. - 2.
 All schools will be required to complete team roster information via the roster maintenance tool at USAswimming.org/ncaa by Sept.
-13, 2019.

-- Complete results from all meets must be emailed by the host and/or competing institutions to USA Swimming as an SD-3 compatible results export file (e.g., Hy-Tek, TeamUnify) within 72 hours after each competition, and all diving national qualification score sheets, along with the official diving results form, must be sent to Kerstin Hunter via email (khunter@ncaa.org) within 72 hours after each competition. - Team roster updates for spring semester must be submitted to USA Swimming by Jan.
-17, 2020. - The qualification period ends by 11:59 p.m. local time, Sunday, Feb.
-23, 2020. - All results must be submitted for swimming and diving by 5 p.m.
+15, 2021. - 3.
+Complete results from all meets must be emailed by the host and/or competing institutions to USA Swimming as an SD-3 compatible results export file (e.g., Hy-Tek, TeamUnify) within 72 hours after each competition, and all diving national qualification score sheets, along with the official diving results form, must be sent to Kerstin Hunter via email (khunter@ncaa.org) within 72 hours after each competition. - 4.
+Team roster updates for spring semester must be submitted to USA Swimming by Jan.
+14, 2022, or before competition starts for the spring semester, whichever comes first. - 5.
+The qualification period ends by 11:59 p.m. local time, Sunday, Feb.
+20, 2022. - 6.
+All results must be submitted for swimming and diving by 5 p.m.
 Eastern time, Monday, Feb.
-24, 2020. - The final deadline for online entries for swimming (USA Swimming) and diving (DiveMeets) is 11:59 p.m.
+21, 2022. - 7.
+The final deadline for online entries for swimming (USA Swimming) and diving (DiveMeets) is 11:59 p.m.
 Eastern time, Monday, Feb.
-24, 2020. - USA Swimming will post an official qualification list, including alternates, by 5 p.m.
+21, 2022. - 8.
+USA Swimming will post an official qualification list, including alternates, by 5 p.m.
 Eastern time, Wednesday, Feb.
-26, 2020.
+23, 2022.